koher/try-swift-2016/try-swift.md

 ### Functional Operations for Optionals

 ^ (4:34, 0:16) More optional values make it complicated.
-A typical case is decoding JSONs.
+A typical case is decoding models from a JSON.

 ^ Assume we have the APIs like SwiftyJSON ([^1]).